Frequently Asked Questions About Studio

 A Question and Answer Set about Studio.

-A project is a collection of class definitions, routines, and/or CSP files that you can group together for the sake of convenience.
+A project is a collection of class definitions and routines that you can group together for the sake of convenience.

 Using projects gives you an easy way to return to your work when you start a Studio session.
 For example, you can place all the classes related to an application, or part of an application, in a project.
 When you start Studio, open this project and the Project tab of the Workspace window displays all the classes in a convenient list.